eqNj/eqN-PD2-Filter/README.md

 Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed favoring exceptional/elite items), as well as any elite class items that could be used for runewords.
 (All filter levels)

-The following items will have added descriptions when they appear to be good for LLD (Low Level Dueling) or for high level PvE, and/or are in a state in which corruption would potentially yield a good LLD item: Charms, Jewels (Magic and Rare), certain Magic class item & weapon bases (ideal for crafting or usage as is), Rare and Crafted weapons and class items, and certain Unique and Set items popular for LLD.
+The following items will have added descriptions when they appear to be good for LLD (Low Level Dueling) or for high level PvE, and/or are in a state in which corruption would potentially yield a good LLD item: Charms, Jewels (Magic and Rare), certain Magic class item & weapon bases (ideal for crafting or usage as is), Rare and Crafted weapons, chest armors, shields, and class items, and certain Unique and Set items popular for LLD.

 Descriptions have been added to almost every quest item and/or utility item in the game.
 These descriptions are either lore tidbits or famous quotes throughout history befitting the items.
 (All filter levels)